pippinbarr/letsplayancientgreekpunishmentcpuedition/process/PROCESS.md

 * ~~Read Jesper Juul's [Zero-Player Games](https://www.jesperjuul.net/text/zeroplayergames/) because you ought to~~
 * ~~Mock-up a screenshot with a CPU player indicator on it~~
 * ~~Casually make the Prometheus version of the game~~

+### Updates (2017-03-23 12:28)

+Nothing very exciting has happened my friend.
+But it's that kind of game you know?
+All in the concept rather than the execution.
+Probably like most of my stuff actually, in that regard.
+Never all that hard to make.
+So I'm making away.
+All the versions of the game are done and the menu system exists now, so it's complete except for... the indicators.

+I made a couple of mockups of how the indicators would look and they looked pretty good to me, so I've decided to go ahead and put them in.
+They're now in for everything except Sisyphus, which involves constructing a giant table of x,y locations for every frame in that animation which: sucks.
+But that's the only way to do it practically, I think.
+Anyway it's just a task (it's a little Sisyphean except that it's totally not because it's completely finite ha ha).

+Anyway the point here is that the CPU indicator does help I think.
+In particular it starts pushing away from the idea that you're just watching an animation being played and that instead there is something "controlling" the game proper - it at least implies that.
+It also conveys, for people for whom the title isn't enough, the aesthetic idea that the computer is playing (whether or not it's faked).

+Also on the question of "faking it" by just playing an animation... it's kind of interesting in that in some sense there's no important difference?
+Both versions involve the computer in a 'hopeless' loop of performing work to display the imagery of, say, Sisyphus pushing a boulder up a hill.
+One the work of repeatedly rendering frames of a video/GIF, the other the work of repeatedly providing input into a game that renders the same frames to the screen as a result.
+In a sense all infinite loops are Sisyphean?
+In a sense computers are constantly in an Ancient Greek Hell of repeated, meaningless work?
+This just literalises it?
+Is it almost mocking of the computer?
+Is it contemptuous?
+I don't mean to be!

+But of course I'd still maintain there's something meaningful in the fact the computer is *playing the game* rather than *playing an animation*, the fact that there are other branches of code going unchosen/unexplored is kind of important?
+The classic "I could have done otherwise" despite the fact of determinism?
+Deep man.

 ### Hi Diary (2017-03-22 22:28)